-The following table provides information about the fees billed to the Corporation for professional services rendered by PwC for the fiscal years ended December 31, 2021 and 2020:
+The following table provides information about the fees billed or quoted to the Corporation for professional services rendered by Ernst & Young LLP for the fiscal year ended December 31, 2022 and PricewaterhouseCoopers LLP for the fiscal year ended December 31, 2021:

-2021 2020
+2022 2021

 \$ \$

-Audit Fees (1) 51,500 48,500
+Audit Fees (1) 101,000 51,500

-Audit-Related Fees (2) 15,000 13,500
+Audit-Related Fees (2) 15,000

 Tax Fees (3)

-All other Fees (4) 33,000 30,000
+All other Fees (4) 33,000

-Total (5) 99,500 92,000
+Total (5) 101,000 99,500

-- (1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings. - (2) Audit-related fees were for services related to performance of limited procedures performed by the Corporation's auditors related to the review of interim financial statements. - (3) Tax fees are for tax compliance, tax advice and tax planning. - (4) All other fees for services performed by the Corporation's auditors. - (5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.
+(1) Audit fees were for professional services rendered by the auditors for the audit of the Corporation's annual consolidated financial statements as well as services provided in connection with statutory and regulatory filings.

+(2) Audit-related fees were for services related to performance of limited procedures performed by the Corporation's auditors related to the review of interim financial statements.

+(3) Tax fees are for tax compliance, tax advice and tax planning.

+(4) All other fees for services performed by the Corporation's auditors.

+(5) These fees only represent professional services rendered and do not include any out-of-pocket disbursements or fees associated with filings made on the Corporation's behalf.